 “For one thing, the language barrier has been difficult at times – I came to Indonesia with next to no language skills but now I can speak a little Bahasa.

 “There have also been some health challenges and general issues adjusting to Indonesian life and how different it is to Australia; it does take a while to get your head around.”

 VU’s 2019 New Colombo Plan scholars

-VU students Laurence Fudim and Audrey Dalton-Power were recently announced as recipients of the 2019 scholarship round, and will depart for Japan and Fiji respectively mid next year.
+VU students Laurence Fudim and Audrey Dalton-Power were announced as recipients of the 2019 scholarship round, and will depart for Japan and Fiji respectively in July 2019.